sunflowerlyb/idiom/README.md

 # idiom
-idiom dictionary for chinese word segmentation
+idiom dictionary we used on the open track in nlpcc2016 chinese word segmentation